postlund/pyatv/docs/documentation/protocols.md

 Some commands will not work until a session has been started.
-One example is `_launchApp`, which won't work after the Apple TV has been restarted until the app list has been requested by for instance the shortcuts app.
+One example is `_launchApp`, which won't work after the Apple TV has been restarted until the app list has been requested by, e.g., the shortcuts app.
 The theory is that the `rapportd` process (implementing the Companion protocol) acts like a proxy between clients and processes on the system.
 When a client wants to call a function (e.g. `_launchApp`) handled by another process, `_sessionStart` will make sure that function is available to call by setting up a session